 Saint Louis University's commitment to urban community education is manifested in the involvement of its students, faculty, and staff in various forms of public schooling.

-The University has an extensive history of collaboration with St. Louis' public schools and continually seeks to assist the St. Louis Public School District, neighboring public school districts, the City of St. Louis, and the Missouri Department of Elementary and Secondary Education as appropriate to advance student learning.
+The University has an extensive history of collaboration with St. Louis' public schools and continually assists the St. Louis Public School District, neighboring public school districts, the City of St. Louis, and the Missouri Department of Elementary and Secondary Education as appropriate to advance student learning.
 Toward that goal, the University has committed to sponsorship of selected public charter schools.

 Community Leadership Through Sponsorship